sigma12377/microcaml/README.md

 # Interpreter for Microcaml

-see https://github.com/umd-cmsc330/cmsc330spring22/tree/main/project4a for the grammar of the language grammar
+see https://github.com/umd-cmsc330/cmsc330spring22/tree/main/project4a for the language grammar

 build: `dune build`
 usage: